 A little about me

 First, I’m not a political scientist, but I have taught political science.
 Second, I’m not a partisan, but for the time being, the Democratic Party cares about what I care about.
 I’m a journalist, writer and citizen.
 I’m a former visiting professor of public policy at Wesleyan University; a fellow at the Yale Journalism Initiative; a contributing writer for the Washington Monthly; a contributing editor for Religion Dispatches; a columnist for Public Seminar; and senior editor at Alternet.
 My byline has been in news outlets big and small, but mostly small.
-My family and I live in the greatest city on the east coast, New Haven.
+I live in the greatest city on the east coast, New Haven.
 Follow me @johnastoehr.